-The Air Force's Basic Military Training Physical Fitness Test is a three-event physical performance test used to test your endurance.
-It is used to measure your physical strengths, abilities, and cardio-respiratory fitness.
-You are required to pass the Basic Military Training PFT to graduate boot camp and continue on to Advance Individual Training.
+The Air Force's Basic Military Training physical fitness test is a three-event physical performance test used to test your endurance.
+It measures your physical strengths, abilities and cardiorespiratory fitness.
+You are required to pass the Basic Military Training PFT to graduate boot camp and continue on to advanced individual training.

-While at BMT you will perform physical conditioning five days a week with alternating days of muscular endurance exercises and aerobic running.
-Boot Camp will be much easier for you if you prepare in advance and are able to meet the following fitness level before you arrive at BMT.
-To graduate boot camp you must meet the minimum requirements for each event.
+While at BMT, you will perform physical conditioning five days a week, with alternating days of muscular endurance exercises and aerobic running.
+Boot camp will be much easier if you prepare in advance and can meet the following fitness level before you arrive at BMT.
+To graduate boot camp, you must meet the minimum requirements for each event.
 The following chart shows physical fitness achievement levels as well as the minimum requirements for graduating Air Force Basic Military Training:

 |Males||Run (2 miles)||Run (1.5 mile)||Push-ups||Sit-ups||Pull-ups|

 |Liberator (minimum graduation standard)||16:45 min.||11:57 min.||45||50||0|

 If you want to earn the Air Force Warhawk award on the physical fitness test, check out Stew Smith's article titled, "Preparing for Boot Camp of Any Service."

 Stew will teach you to develop your own personal workout routine.
 PT programs to train for the Air Force fitness test can be found in the following Military.com links:

 - Air Force Pre-Boot Camp Workout